 Find out more about supplementary assessment

-Supplementary assessment is designed to provide you with additional time for private study followed by the opportunity to demonstrate successful achievement.
+Supplementary assessment is a new item of assessment designed to provide you with additional opportunity to demonstrate successful achievement of the primary learning outcomes of the course.

 For further information, please refer to Section 3.12.1 of the Assessment Procedure for Students.

-Students who are awarded supplementary assessment, are notified after final grades are released.
-If you have been awarded a supplementary exam, the code SUP will be recorded against the course on your academic transcript.
-You will be sent an email after grades are published to advise that you have been awarded a central supplementary exam.
+If you are awarded a supplementary exam, the grade of SUP will be recorded against the course on your academic transcript.
+After grades are published, you will be receive an email advising that you have been awarded a central supplementary exam.

 Refer to exam timetable publication dates for details of when your supplementary exam timetable will be published in myGriffith.